LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/intro.rst

 .. index:: encapsulation

-Functions are extremely powerful in that they allow us to repeat actions without writing out the full code needed to carry out that action each time.
-They also allow us to be removed from the details of what the function is actually doing.
+Functions are extremely powerful.
+They allow us to repeat actions without repeating the step-by-step components of those actions.
+They allow us to be removed from the details of what the function is actually doing.

-When we want to print a message to the console using ``console.log``, we do not need to be concerned with details such as what the console is, or how a string can be displayed on the console.
-This behavior is wrapped up within the function itself.
-We reap the benefits of ``console.log`` without needing to know how it works.
+When we want to print a message to the console using ``console.log``, we don't have to know what the console is, or how a string can be displayed on it.
+The behavior is wrapped up within the function itself.
 This is an example of a broader programming concept known as **encapsulation**.
-Encapsulation is the process of packaging up code in a way that allows it to be resused, with the person or program using the encapsulated code not having to be concerned with the details of how it works.
+Encapsulation is the process of packaging up code in a reusable way, with the programmer needing to be concerned with how it works.

 .. index::
    single: function; machine